Cybersecurity / Networking

 Students will understand topics including historical and current computer forensic and investigative

 security issues, a systematic approach to computer investigations and cyber forensics tools.
-They will

 Career Possibilities: